yue2388253/inet/showcases/tsn/combiningfeatures/gptpandtas/doc/index.rst

 ..
 The active clocks are still the ones using domain 0 as the source of time, thus their times diverge after the link break TODO due to not being synced.
 Again, this chart is the same as the one displaying domain 0.

-The active clocks in bridge and slave nodes are the ones that use Domain 0 as the source of time, thus the clock drift chart for the active clocks is the same as the one displaying clock drift for Domain 0.
+The active clocks in bridge and slave nodes are the ones that use time domain 0 as the source of time, thus the clock drift chart for the active clocks is the same as the one displaying clock drift for time domain 0.

 ..
 TODO nem kell a chart csak annyi hogy ugynaaz